Aarushiar/ET-Co-Op-AI-Household-Money-Mentor/README.md

 ET Co-Op is a Next.js application for two-partner household financial planning.
 It combines deterministic tax optimization with an AI mentor layer, HR email draft generation, and an execution workflow for sending email actions.

-## What This Project Does
+## About project

 1. Auth flow with register, sign in, session check, and logout.
-2. One-click `Try Live Demo` bypass for instant judge access with prefilled dual-income sample data.
+2. One-click `Try Live Demo` is also there if someone just want to check how platform works without doing any login
 3. Household optimization engine for tax leakage, regime recommendations, and ranked tax-saving actions.
 4. Advanced planning modules:
    1. FIRE readiness projection.